AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/gettingstarted.md

 # Getting Started

 <p>
-PDF Accessibility Auto-Tag API is available as SDKs to help you get up and running quickly.
-You can then leverage the samples in your own code.
+PDF Accessibility Auto-Tag API is available to help you get up and running quickly.
+You can then leverage the samples in your own code
 </p>

 ## Get Early Access